NoelKirkland/First-Blog-Post/README.md

 #### By _**Noel R. Kirkland**_

 This is a blog post about Fight Club.
 It was a homework assignment from Epicodus and one of the first projects I ever did.
 It is a simple webpage.
 No HTML.
-An exploration of Markdown.
+It is an exploration of Markdown.

 ## Setup/Installation Requirements